Auckland concrete truck drivers strike, claiming poor pay, conditions and treatment of migrant workers

-Auckland concrete truck drivers are striking tomorrow over claims they are overworked, poorly paid and that migrant workers are being exploited.
+Auckland concrete truck drivers are striking over claims they are overworked, poorly paid and concerns they have for migrant workers.

 The action follows a strike and picket last Friday in Avondale.